 MOD

 1.6 All other submissions from Administrations shall be received by the Executive Secretary at least three weeks before the meeting.
 Any submissions received from Administrations following the three-week deadline will normally not be considered at the same meeting and will be placed on the agenda of the following meeting.
 However, if so agreed by Board Members, delayed submissions relevant to items on the approved agenda could be considered for information.
+Submissions that comment on a submission from another administration could only be considered if received at least 10 days before the start of the meeting.
+Submissions in response to delayed submission will only be considered if received before the start of the meeting.
+In addition to any of the other five official languages of the Union, delayed submissions shall at least be provided in English.
+Any submissions received after the start of the Board meeting will not be considered by the Board unless there are exceptional circumstances.

 Effective date of application of the rule: immediately after the approval of the rule.